Sho Tsuboi: Super GT

+GT300 (2017-2018)

 Tsuboi drove in the GT300 class of the Japanese Super GT Series from 2017 to 2018.
 He made his debut for JMS P.mu LM Corsa, driving a Lexus RC F GT3.
 He finished third in the 2017 GT300 standings, winning the Fuji 500 km and the overseas race at Chang International Circuit.
 In 2018, he drove for Tsuchiya Engineering in their Toyota 86 MC, and finished seventh in the championship with two podiums.

+GT500 (2018-)

-He made a one-off GT500 debut for Lexus Team SARD in the 2018 Fuji 500 km, finishing second in his first race aboard the Lexus LC 500.
+Tsuboi made a one-off GT500 debut for Lexus Team SARD in the 2018 Fuji 500 km, finishing second in his first race aboard the Lexus LC 500.

 In 2019, Tsuboi secured his full-time GT500 debut with Lexus Team WedsSport Bandoh.
 Tsuboi and Yuji Kunimoto finished eleventh in the championship, scoring a third place podium finish at Chang International Circuit.

-In 2020, Tsuboi moved to the brand new TGR Team Wako's ROOKIE squad, driving the new Toyota GR Supra GT500.
+In 2020, Tsuboi moved to the brand new ROOKIE Racing team (TGR Team Wako's ROOKIE), driving the new Toyota GR Supra GT500.
 Alongside reigning GT500 champion Kazuya Oshima, Tsuboi scored back to back podium finishes to open the 2020 season.
 They finished the year seventh in the championship, recording a best finish of second at the fifth round at Fuji Speedway.

-Tsuboi changed teams once again in 2021, joining TGR Team au TOM's alongside Yuhi Sekiguchi.
+Tsuboi changed teams once again in 2021, joining TGR Team au TOM'S, alongside Yuhi Sekiguchi.
 Tsuboi finished second in the opening round at Okayama International Circuit, battling Kenta Yamashita for the lead for several laps.
 Heading into the final round at Fuji Speedway, Tsuboi and Sekiguchi trailed championship leader Naoki Yamamoto by 16 points.
-Tsuboi went on to win the race, for his first career GT500 class victory.
+Tsuboi went on to win the race for his first career GT500 class victory.
 Yamamoto was taken out from a championship-clinching position after GT300 driver Ren Sato crashed into his car with 15 laps remaining, which ultimately secured the championship for Tsuboi and Sekiguchi.

+For 2022, Sekiguchi was replaced by GT500 newcomer Giuliano Alesi, but the new combination of Tsuboi and Alesi only recorded one podium finish.
+In 2023, Ritomo Miyata transferred from the number 37 TOM'S team to join Tsuboi.
+The pair won the Golden Week Fuji 450 km race, finished second in the spring race at Suzuka, then reeled off back-to-back wins at Autopolis and Mobility Resort Motegi to clinch the championship by a whopping 29-point final margin.

+Tsuboi raced with his sixth different co-driver in as many seasons in 2024 after Kenta Yamashita replaced Miyata for 2024.
+He became the first driver in GT500 history to win three consecutive championship races after winning the first round at Okayama.
+He won again the GT500 title along with Super Formula title would make him the sixth driver to win both series.
+Both Tsuboi and Yamashita stays as both race with the no. 1 car.